VisualComputingInstitute/TrackR-CNN/README.md

 If you use this code, please cite:
 ```
 @inproceedings{Voigtlaender19CVPR_MOTS,
- author = {Paul Voigtlaender and Michael Krause and Aljo\u{s}a O\u{s}ep and Jonathon Luiten and Berin Balachandar Gnana Sekar and Andreas Geiger and Bastian Leibe},
+ author = {Paul Voigtlaender and Michael Krause and Aljosa Osep and Jonathon Luiten and Berin Balachandar Gnana Sekar and Andreas Geiger and Bastian Leibe},
  title = {{MOTS}: Multi-Object Tracking and Segmentation},
  booktitle = {CVPR},
  year = {2019},